 Prof O’Doherty held a permanent lectureship in Education and the position of Assistant Dean, Research for the College of Education at the University of Limerick from 1997-2003 and was appointed Senior Lecturer at Mary Immaculate College Limerick in 2003.
-She became Principal Lecturer and Head of the Faculty of Education there in 2005, a position she held until her appointment to MIE.
+She became Principal Lecturer and Head/Dean of the Faculty of Education there in 2005, a position she held until her appointment to MIE.

 Prof O’Doherty’s research interests are in the area of teacher education and the history of education.
 Her recent publications include: